 Broadcast the seeds at a rate of 20 pounds per acre.
 You can also mix ryegrass seeds with legumes.
 Water the area if sown prior to spring rains; otherwise, the first few good showers will ensure germination.

-There is no need for annual ryegrass care in winter.
-The grass is not actively growing, and in most zones a covering of snow will cocoon and protect the plant.
+There’s no need for annual ryegrass care in winter.
+The grass isn’t actively growing, and in most zones a covering of snow will cocoon and protect the plant.
 When temperatures warm up, the grass will begin to grow anew.

 Annual Ryegrass Care in Spring